itsolutionscorp/AutoStyle-Clustering/README.md

 1. Create a directory that you will store the processed data in.
 It should probably be in `assignments/[language of your choice]/[assignment name]`.
 This directory is henceforth called `[data_dir]`.

-2. Filter our submission that aren't correct using some autograder, number your source files 0 to n, and clean your code down to just the function you want.
+2. Filter submissions that aren't correct using some autograder, number your source files 0 to n, and clean your code down to just the function you want.
 Then store this stuff in `[data_dir]/src`.

 3. Create a matrix of the tree edit distance between every pair of submissions.
 Store this in `[data_dir]/gen/ast_dist_matrix.np`.